Coaching

 Leadership is that intentional relationship between the leader and the led.
 Respect, confidence, caring, and meeting needs are all required in order to build trust with team members so we can help them see their opportunities while ensuring they remain open and receptive to hearing feedback and discussing alternate approaches.

-“Our contact center glosses over development for frontline leaders,” is something we commonly hear from senior executives.
 But you can't build a great contact center by allowing or tolerating mediocre leaders.
 Everyone responsible for Agent development must also be developed themselves!

 In one study, DDI reported that business outcomes of mediocre leaders in leadership roles can be devastating: